jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 - understood the prompt, but whiffed it on making suggestions.
 - claimed to add a line to the `Event` entity (the `match` attribute), when that line already existed. all it did was add a comment claiming credit

+### Cursor Claude 4

+- In the dialog, it identified a `Session` entity as missing, as well as "super-admin" tracking, but it didn't actually make those changes to the document.
+- Surprisingly, Claude 4 needed more babysitting in Cursor than it did in VSCode+Copilot 🤔 must be a prompting difference?